Merrily We Roll Along (musical): Act I

-The years roll back to 1973 ("Merrily We Roll Along – First Transition").
-Frank and Charley are about to be interviewed in a New York TV studio.
-Mary greets Charley backstage, and Charley tells her that Frank never has time to write with him anymore.
-Mary, whose drinking is steadily worsening, confesses that she set up the interview to force Frank to publicly commit to writing the show he and Charley have been trying to write for years, but Charley is frustrated and bitter.
-Mary wonders plaintively why can't their collective friendship be "like it was" ("Old Friends (Part I) – Like It Was"), and Charley realizes that Mary, after 20 years, is still in love with Frank.
-When Frank finally arrives, his new wife Gussie in tow, tensions are running high.
-Gussie is trying to avoid her ex-husband, Broadway producer Joe Josephson, who is hitting her up for money, and Frank is fretting over how to tell Charley that he has signed a three-picture deal.
-Just before the interview, the host lets the news slip, infuriating Charley.
-As they go live on air, an increasingly angry and nervous Charley launches into a furious rant on the way his composer has transformed himself into "Franklin Shepard Inc.", pleading with Frank to return to doing what he does best.
-After the cameras are shut off, Charley is remorseful, but the damage is done.
-Frank disowns Charley and walks out.
-Their friendship is over.
+The years roll back to 1973 ("First Transition"), when Frank and Charley are about to be interviewed in a New York television studio.
+Mary greets the bitter Charley backstage, who says Frank rarely makes time to collaborate anymore.
+Mary tries to soothe him by explaining she set up this interview to force Frank to publicly commit to the show the two men have been planning for years.
+She is nostalgic ("Old Friends – Like It Was"), and Charley is shocked that, even after 16 years, Mary clearly remains in love with Frank.
+Frank belatedly arrives with his new wife Gussie, who is trying to avoid lending money to her ex-husband: washed-up Broadway producer Joe.
+Frank is nervous to tell Charley that he has signed a three-picture deal, but the interviewer lets the news slip right before they go live on air, during which Charley launches into a sardonic rant on Frank's shift from music towards money, before urging the audience to keep Frank committed to his piano ("Franklin Shepard, Inc.").
+Once the interview ends, a disgusted Frank declares Charley has betrayed him, and ends their friendship despite Charley's apology and Mary's protests.